IEM-Gurukul/term-ii-project-submission-AyushDebnath2024/README.md

 ---

-Problem Statement
+1 .Problem Statement
 Managing student attendance manually is inefficient and prone to human errors.
 Teachers often face difficulty in maintaining records, updating attendance, and retrieving past data.
 This project proposes a Student Attendance Management System that allows users to add students, mark attendance, and view attendance records efficiently.
 The system is designed using Java and OOP principles to ensure modularity and scalability.
 It minimizes paperwork, improves data accuracy, and simplifies the attendance tracking process.

-Target User
+2. Target User
 Teachers
 School/College Administrators
 Educational Institutions

-Core Features
+3. Core Features
 Add Student Details
 View Student List
 Mark Attendance